2XKO Riot’s New 2v2 Fighting Game: Full Preview, Beta Details & What to Expect

 Critical Analysis & Potential

-At the same time, there are real risks:
+At the same time, there is an actual threat:

-• If balance is off or exploits emerge, the early meta could be toxic or stale.
+• If balance is bad, or abusable tactics are discovered, the early meta could be garbage or stagnant.

-• If console versions get delayed or poorly ported, many players will feel left out.
+• If console versions are delayed or severely damaged in ports, no small number of players will feel left out.

 FAQs

-A: No — progress will be wiped before full release.
+A: No — your progress will be wiped before it's fully released.

 Q: Is it console-ready?